Binge eating disorder

 Eating - binge; Overeating - compulsive; Compulsive overeating

 Binge eating may occur on its own or with another eating disorder, such as bulimia.
-People with bulimia typically eat large amounts of high-calorie foods, usually in secret.
-After this binge eating they often force themselves to vomit or take laxatives.
+People with bulimia eat large amounts of high-calorie foods, often in secret.
+After this binge eating, they often force themselves to vomit or take laxatives, or exercise vigorously.

 The health care provider will perform a physical exam and ask about your eating patterns and symptoms.

 The overall goals of treatment are to help you:

 - Lessen and then be able to stop the binging incidents.

 - Get to and stay at a healthy weight.

 - Get treated for any emotional problems, including overcoming feelings and managing situations that trigger binge eating.